Skip to main content

 What is inventory management?

-Inventory management is the set of methods a business uses to order, store, track, and use its stock.
-It spans purchasing, receiving, storage, counting, and reordering, with the goal of holding enough to serve demand without tying up cash in stock that does not move.
+It is the set of methods a business uses to order, store, track, and use its stock, spanning purchasing, receiving, storage, counting, and reordering, with the goal of holding enough to serve demand without tying up cash in stock that does not move.

 What are the main inventory management techniques?